 We all love hardwood flooring because of its many qualities that make it a perfect choice for… well, for everywhere.
 The bedroom, the kitchen, the bathroom, the office – you name it, hardwood will only compliment any space and make it stand out.
-It is also very practical choice and practically the easiest to maintain out there.
-It is impossible to say that there is a bad wood floor, or an ugly one, there are only poorly-maintained ones, but this is a subject of another article.
+It is also a very practical choice and practically the easiest to maintain out there.
+It is impossible to say that there is a bad wood floor or an ugly one, there are only poorly-maintained ones, but this is the subject of another article.
 Today’s article, however, is all about the best wooden floors out there – they are extremely beautiful, they are exotic and impressive, they are hard and long-lasting, they are pretty expensive too.
-So, if you are on the market and you are looking for first class wooden floor in few categories, then we hope that you will find this article pretty helpful.
+So, if you are on the market and you are looking for a first-class wooden floor in a few categories, then we hope that you will find this article pretty helpful.

 The most expensive hardwoods

 Wooden floors are a pretty serious investment already, but things can always get more and more expensive.
 If a limited budget is not your thing, then let’s see which are the most expensive wood species out there and why they deserve the high pricing.
 It is a rule that something really rare is almost anytime the most expensive one, so this is the case with hardwoods too.
 Most of the below listed rare wood species are that seldom that they are often used not entirely for covering the subfloor of the whole room, but for great accents that compliment the whole look instead.